mohammadhashim135/iTask/README.md

 # iTask
-An Interactive To-Do List App.
+An Interactive To-Do List App Using React and Tailwind CSS.